-Here is our new online game designed to apply the knowledge and techniques presented in our online Micromodule: Copyright.
+This online game is designed to apply the knowledge and techniques presented in our online Micromodule: Copyright.

 The Copyright Clearance Center specializes in helping users obtain permission to use copyrighted materials.
 Their web site also contains a selected list of Internet resources on copyright issues.